 Participation costs (tuition fee)

 The admission fee for the SAHC programme is 9,000 Euro.
 This covers the administrative costs of the programme (registration, enrolment, subscription, administrative support, access to faculty and university services, the organisation of the case studies, the thesis defence, and other expenditures directly linked to the organisation of the course).
-The admission fee does not cover the costs for health insurance.
-Information on health insurances options satisfying the “Minimum requirements for the health and accident insurance coverage” can be provided upon request.
+The admission fee does not cover the costs for health insurance, which should satisfy the “Minimum requirements for the health and accident insurance coverage”.